GDSC-KIIT/.github/profile/README.md

 ----

-GDSC KIIT projects adopt the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/version/2/1/code_of_conduct.html).
+GDG KIIT projects adopt the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/version/2/1/code_of_conduct.html).
 For more information see the [Code of Conduct FAQ](https://www.contributor-covenant.org/faq).